bloomberg/ts-blank-space/README.md

 ## Where are my SourceMaps?

-Because all the JavaScript in the output is located at the same line, column, and byte-offset as the original source there is no mapping information that is lost during the transform.
+Because all the JavaScript in the output is located at the same line, column, and byte-offset as the original source, no mapping information is lost during the transform.

 ## Does it really just blank out all the type annotations?